Euan K. Cameron

 In 1991 he published his analytical history of the Protestant Reformation movements in Europe, The European Reformation, which remains in print and widely used.
 A fully revised and updated second edition of this book appeared in 2012.
 He also investigates the relationship between theology and popular belief through the debates over "superstition" from the Middle Ages to the Enlightenment: in this area he has published Enchanted Europe: Superstition, Reason and Religion 1250-1750 (hardback 2010; paperback 2011).
 This work reviews how the debates over "superstition" helped to define the nature and boundaries of religious belief through several centuries of dramatic change.

 In addition, he has edited two survey volumes on European History in the early modern period (c.
 1500-c.
 1800), the widely adopted college text Early Modern Europe: An Oxford History (1999) and The Sixteenth Century, in the series Short Oxford History of Europe (2006) which has been translated into Spanish, Portuguese and Polish.
-He is currently editing the third volume in the planned four-volume New Cambridge History of the Bible, covering 1480-1780.
-He is developing a research project on changing beliefs about historical time, and its relation to religious beliefs, in the early modern period.

 He has also published over 40 articles and chapters, and regularly contributes to the standard works of reference in Church History.
 He regularly lectures around the US as well as in Britain and Europe.
 He has appeared on television and radio in the UK and US, including appearances on the series Millennium Minds, for Channel 4 Television (1999), the frequently re-broadcast Lion Television / PBS mini-series Martin Luther (2002) and Lord Bragg's series on the history of ideas, In Our Time, BBC Radio 4 (2002).
-More recently he has been interviewed for CBS, OWN and Showtime as well as numerous production companies.
+More recently he has been interviewed for CBS, OWN, Showtime and ABC as well as numerous production companies.

 Inventing and Discovering ‘Popular Religion’ (Fall 2013)